aredn/documentation/arednGettingStarted/installing_firmware.rst

 MorseMicro first install process
 --------------------------------

 Download the *Install Checklist* for **MorseMicro** devices.
 These devices allow you to use the manufacturer's pre-installed *OpenWRT* web interface to upload and apply new firmware images.
-This device provides DHCP services, so you should be able to connect your computer to its LAN port to automatically receive an IP address on the correct subnet. *MorseMicro* devices should have a default IP address of 192.168.1.1, so if for some reason you need to give your computer a static IP address you can use the 192.168.1.x/24 subnet.
+This device provides DHCP services, so you should be able to connect your computer to its LAN port to automatically receive an IP address on the correct subnet.

 - Cable your computer’s Ethernet port to the radio's LAN port.
 Power on the *MorseMicro* device and verify that your computer received an IP address from the device’s DHCP service.
-Verify that you can ping the device at 192.168.1.1.

-- Open a web browser and navigate to ``http://192.168.1.1``.
-On a fresh device you can login using the default *root* username with an empty password field.
-If you have already changed the *root* password, then login using your own password.
+- Open a web browser and navigate to ``http://192.168.x.1`` where ``x`` is the subnet on which your computer IP address was provided.
+On a fresh device you can login using the default username and password shown in your device's instructions.
+If you have already changed the password, then login using your own password.

-- Navigate to ``Advanced Config`` > ``Upgrade``
+- Navigate to ``System`` > ``Backup/Flash Firmware`` and go to ``Flash new firmware image``

+- **UNCHECK** the ``Keep settings`` checkbox

-- Go to ``Manually upload firmware file`` and select the AREDN® *sysupgrade.bin* file you previously downloaded to your computer
+-  Click ``Choose File`` to select the AREDN® *sysupgrade.bin* file you previously downloaded to your computer

-- **UNCHECK** the ``Keep settings`` checkbox, then click ``Update firmware`` to flash the AREDN® firmware
+- Click ``Flash image`` to upload the AREDN® firmware

 The node will automatically reboot after installing AREDN®, and you may need to refresh your network interface to receive a new IP address before continuing.